-The best way to achieve all summer color in your flower beds is to choose perennials with the longest possible bloom time.
-I have put together a list of the most eye catching flowers that bloom for 8-12 weeks.
-Since they are perennials, they will come back to life every year to fill your garden with low maintenance beauty.
+The best way to achieve all summer color in your garden beds is to choose perennial flowers with the longest bloom times.
+This list highlights the most eye catching perennial flowers that bloom for 8-12 weeks.
+Since they are perennials, they will come back to life every year to fill your garden with low-maintenance beauty.

 Keep in mind that only select varieties of these plant species may flower for 8-12 weeks.
 Carefully ready read the description for any variety you are purchasing.
 Growing zone, hours of sunlight per day and watering frequency also impact how long a plant will continue to bloom throughout the summer season.